DmRafaule/DmRafaule/README.md

 - 👀 As sad  before My interests are
         - Coding games,
-        - Frontend developing
+        - Learn new libraries and framworks
         - Some bash scripting for automates my jobs like backups, sync, autoconfigure OS, emails conf and so on
         - I love explore, debug and decode projects
-        - And I love very much open source projects(I gues you got it)
+        - And I love very much open source projects(I gues you got it) Currently I'm learning cocos2dx engine and OpenGL ES.
+And gamedev  in common sence
-- 🌱 Now I'm studing a sockets programming and debuging some BaSH script

-- 📫 You can reach me on email ChedrDen@gmail.com or on discord  Dimond
+- 📫 You can reach me on email ChedrDen@gmail.com or on discord  Dimond#8549